csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverables/iteration-02-review.md

 * What did you learn from the demo from either a process or product perspective?\
 \
 Practice is important.
 There will be a lot of situations that we cannot expect if we didn't do some internal demo before demoing to the partner.
-Also, we should be clear on what is important and what is not before the demo, only showing important part will make the demo easy to follow and demonstrate good dimplicity.
+Also, we should be clear on what is important and what is not before the demo, only showing important part will make the demo easy to follow and demonstrate good simplicity.